-Introduction 7

-References for Introduction 10

-Methodology 11

-Writing Committee 12

-List of Abbreviations 15

-Summary of all recommendations 17

-SECTION 1 ORGANISATION OF CARE 27

-References for Section 1 29

-SECTION 2 GLYCAEMIC ASSESSMENT IN PEOPLE WITH DIABETES ON DIALYSIS 31

-2.1 What's new?

-2.2 Introduction

-2.3 Does hyperglycaemia matter in people with diabetes on dialysis?

-2.4 Why is glycaemic management challenging in people with diabetes of

-dialysis?

-2.5 Assessment of glucose control using glycated proteins in people with diabetes on dialysis

-2.6 Assessment of glucose control using dynamic measures in people wind abetes on dialysis

-2.7 Experience of CGM in people with diabetes on dialysis 42

-2.8 Use of CGM in people with diabetes on PD 44

-2.9 What does good glucose control look like in people with diabetes on dialysis?

-References for section 2

-SECTION 3A NON-INSULIN GLUCOSE LOWERING THERAPIES

-3A.1 Principles of glycaemic management in people with diabetes on dialysis

-3A.2 Insulin secretagogues, metformin, alpha-glucosidase inhibitors, 00

-thiazolidinediones, SGLT2 inhibitors 61

-3A.3 Incretin-based therapies 64

-References for section 3A 69

-SECTION 3B INSULIN THERAPY IN PEOPLE WITH DIABETES ON DIALYS

-2P.
-1 Inculin in End Stago Kidnov Disease (ESKD)

-3B.1 Insulin in End Stage Kidney Disease (ESKD)

-References for section 3B /5
+Introduction 7 References for Introduction 10 Methodology 11 Writing Committee 12 List of Abbreviations 15 Summary of all recommendations 17 SECTION 1 ORGANISATION OF CARE 27 References for Section 1 29 SECTION 2 GLYCAEMIC ASSESSMENT IN PEOPLE WITH DIABETES ON DIALYSIS 31 2.1 What's new?
+33 2.2 Introduction 33 2.3 Does hyperglycaemia matter in people with diabetes on dialysis?
+34 2.4 Why is glycaemic management challenging in people with diabetes o dialysis?
+2.5 Assessment of glucose control using glycated proteins in people with diabetes on dialysis 2.6 Assessment of glucose control using dynamic measures in people w diabetes on dialysis 2.7 Experience of CGM in people with diabetes on dialysis 42 2.8 Use of CGM in people with diabetes on PD 44 2.9 What does good glucose control look like in people with diabetes on dialysis?
+44 References for section 2 52 SECTION 3A NON-INSULIN GLUCOSE LOWERING THERAPIES 60 3A.1 Principles of glycaemic management in people with diabetes on dialysis 60 3A.2 Insulin secretagogues, metformin, alpha-glucosidase inhibitors, thiazolidinediones, SGLT2 inhibitors 61 3A.3 Incretin-based therapies 64 References for section 3A 69 SECTION 3B INSULIN THERAPY IN PEOPLE WITH DIABETES ON DIALYS 3B.1 Insulin in End Stage Kidney Disease (ESKD) 3B.2 Options for insulin therapy in people with diabetes on dialysis References for section 3B 75

-SECTION 4 DIETARY INTERVENTIONS FOR PEOPLE WITH DIABETE DIALYSIS
+SECTION 4 DIETARY INTERVENTIONS FOR PEOPLE WITH DIABETES ON DIALYSIS

 4.1 Assessment and education 80

-4.2 Energy, protein and carbohydrate recommendations for people v diabetes on maintenance haemodialysis (mHDx)
+4.2 Energy, protein and carbohydrate recommendations for people with diabetes on maintenance haemodialysis (mHDx) 80

-4.3 Potassium 82
+4.3 Potassium

-4.4 Phosphate 82
+4.4 Phosphate

-4.5 Fluid and salt 83
+4.5 Fluid and salt

-4.6 Nutrition support 83
+4.6 Nutrition support

-4.7 Obesity 86
+4.7 Obesity

 4.8 Considerations for peritoneal dialysis

 References for section 4

 SECTION 5A MANAGEMENT OF HYPOGLYCAEMIA IN PEOPLE WITH DIABETES ON DIALYSIS

 5A.1 Recognising hypoglycaemia

-5A.2 Treating an episode of hypoglycaemia 98
+5A.2 Treating an episode of hypoglycaemia

-References for section 5A 99
+References for section 5A

-SECTION 5B FOOTCARE 100
+SECTION 5B FOOTCARE

 References for section 5B

-SECTION 5C RETINOPATHY IN PEOPLE WITH DIABETES ON DIALY SIS 105
+SECTION 5C RETINOPATHY IN PEOPLE WITH DIABETES ON DIALYSIS .105

-5C.1 Introduction 106
+5C.1 Introduction .106

-5C.2 Natural history of DR in end-stage kidney disease (ESKD) 106
+5C.2 Natural history of DR in end-stage kidney disease (ESKD)

-5C.3 Anaemia and the use of erythropoietin (EPO) in DR 107
+5C.3 Anaemia and the use of erythropoietin (EPO) in DR .107

-5C.4 Use of heparin or aspirin in DR 109
+5C.4 Use of heparin or aspirin in DR .109

-5C.5 Does renin-angiotensin system blockade have any role in preve DR? -
+5C.5 Does renin-angiotensin system blockade have any role in preventing DR?

 5C.6 Conclusions

 References for section 5C

-SECTION 5D DIABETIC KETOACIDOSIS IN PEOPLE ON DIALYSIS 116
+SECTION 5D DIABETIC KETOACIDOSIS IN PEOPLE ON DIALYSIS

-5D.1 Introduction 117
+5D.1 Introduction

-5D.2 Recognising DKA on the haemodialysis unit 117
+5D.2 Recognising DKA on the haemodialysis unit

-5D.3 Diagnosing DKA in people on haemodialysis 119
+5D.3 Diagnosing DKA in people on haemodialysis

-5D.4 Managing DKA in people on haemodialysis 119
+5D.4 Managing DKA in people on haemodialysis

-References for section 5D 121
+References for section 5D

-SECTION 5E END OF LIFE CARE IN PEOPLE WITH DIABETES ON DI
+SECTION 5E END OF LIFE CARE IN PEOPLE WITH DIABETES ON DIALYS SIS

-References for section 5E 124
+References for section 5E

-SECTION 6 MANAGEMENT OF DIABETES IN PEOPLE UNDERGOING PERITONEAL DIALYSIS - CLINICAL CONSIDERATIONS AND PRACTICE POINTS 125 6.1 Introduction to section 126 6.2 Introduction to PD 126 6.3 Monitoring of glycaemic control in people with diabetes on PD 130 6.4 Assessing long term glycaemic control 131 6.5 Assessing glycaemic variability 131 6.6 Metabolic impact of PD 133 6.7 Treatment of diabetes in people on PD 134 Personal experience of having diabetes and being on PD treatment 139
+SECTION 6 MANAGEMENT OF DIABETES IN PEOPLE UNDERGOING PERITONEAL DIALYSIS - CLINICAL CONSIDERATIONS AND PRACTICE POINTS .125 6.1 Introduction to section .126 6.2 Introduction to PD .126 6.3 Monitoring of glycaemic control in people with diabetes on PD .130 6.4 Assessing long term glycaemic control .131 6.5 Assessing glycaemic variability .131 6.6 Metabolic impact of PD .133 6.7 Treatment of diabetes in people on PD .134 Personal experience of having diabetes and being on PD treatment .139